mkindler/ProfessionalREADMEGenerator/README.md

 To install necessary dependencies, run the following command:

-test
+asdf

 ## Usage Information

-test
+asdf

 ## License

-    This application is covered by the Other license.
+    Licensing information for this application is not available.

 ## Contributing